 Selecting Yew Plants for Zone 5

-Deciduous plants offer springtime excitement, autumn color and a range of forms, but evergreens have tenacity and durable green beauty.
+Deciduous plants offer springtime excitement, autumn color, and a range of forms, but evergreens have the tenacity and durable green beauty.
 Yew plants are shrubs to small trees which enliven the garden even in the middle of winter.
-There are many cold hardy yews that fit the bill for zone 5, most of which are adapted to full or partial sun locations and even some shady areas.
+There are many cold-hardy yews that fit the bill for zone 5, most of which are adapted to full or partial sun locations and even some shady areas.

 If you need a plant for any light exposure that grows slowly and tolerates occasional neglect, yews might be for you.
-Growing yews in cold climates requires some protection from wind, as cold breezes can damage the tips of the needles, and well-draining soil.
-Other than that these plants can adapt to almost any soil as long as it is acidic and situation.
+Growing yews in cold climates require some protection from wind, as cold breezes can damage the tips of the needles and well-draining soil.
+Other than that, these plants can adapt to almost any soil as long as it is acidic and situation.

 Zone 5 Yew Varieties

-The smaller yews can get 3 to 5 feet in height.
+The smaller yews can get 3 to 5 feet (1-1.5 m.) in height.
 Yews in zone 5 are wonderful in containers, as borders and accents behind other plants.

-- ‘Aurescens’ grows only 3 feet tall and wide, and its new growth has a golden tint.
+- ‘Aurescens’ grows only 3 feet (1 m.) tall and wide, and its new growth has a golden tint.

 - Another low grower is ‘Watnung Gold’ with bright yellow foliage.

-- A good ground cover is ‘Repandens,’ which gets 4 feet tall but grows much wider.
+- A good groundcover is ‘Repandens,’ which gets 4 feet (1 m.) tall but grows much wider.

-- ‘Emerald Spreader’ is another great ground cover at only 2 ½ feet in height and sprawling out with deeply green needles.
+- ‘Emerald Spreader’ is another great groundcover at only 2 ½ feet (76 cm.) in height and sprawling out with deep green needles.

 - The North American yews are the largest forms.

-- The native Pacific yew is in this group and achieves 50 feet with a lovely loose pyramid shape.
-‘Capitata’ develops into a medium sized tree with needles that bronze in winter.
-A slender, yet, tall specimen is ‘Columnaris’ with year round green foliage.
+- The native Pacific yew is in this group and achieves 50 feet (15 m.) with a lovely loose pyramid shape.
+‘Capitata’ develops into a medium-sized tree with needles that bronze in winter.
+A slender, yet tall specimen is ‘Columnaris’ with year-round green foliage.

-- Chinese yew grows up to 40 feet while English yews generally are a bit shorter.
+- Chinese yew grows up to 40 feet (12 m.) while English yews generally are a bit shorter.
 Both have numerous cultivars with variegated to golden foliage and even a weeping variety.